Linda, a researcher working with IVR, is leading on developing a project exploring community provision for people living with dementia.

 Heather, a member of the IVR Advisory Panel, is a musicologist and musician taught at UEA and University of Cambridge, Madingley Hall.
 She later set up the voluntary organisation Come Singing which provides over twenty therapeutic singing groups monthly in Norwich for Age UK, NSFT, NHS, Barchester, NCC, Norse and in the community.
 Her idea of Music Mirrors, simple written audio biographical cues added to care plans arose from this.
 It is currently the subject of a 4 year intervention study at Zurich University and part of an ethnographic study, Care for Music, led by Exeter University and University of Bergen.
 Heather was awarded a BEM in 2017 for services to dementia.

-Jurgen, the Director of the Institute for Volunteering Research and member of the IVR Volunteering Research Group, manages its day to day activities and will lead IVR into its next phase as a research centre at UEA.
+Jurgen, the Director of the Institute for Volunteering Research, manages its day to day activities and will lead IVR into its next phase as a research centre at UEA.

 Mark, a member of the IVR Advisory Panel, is Managing Director of UEA Health & Social Care Partners (UEAHSCP), launched in 2018.
 UEAHSCP is a multi-organisational partnership made up of 12 partners working together to improve health and social care for our region.
 Mark has worked at UEA for 10 years managing the Norwich Business School and the Faculty of Medicine and Health Sciences.
 Mark has also worked in educational organisations in the public and private sector over the last twenty years and studied and worked in the US, Russia, Italy, Slovenia and Poland.